rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/README.md

 - [x] unassings and unschedules are not displayed in the changes
 - [x] bugfix: assets artists assigns are not shoing up on the cards
 - [x] update the url when project is set and entity type tab is set like: ?project=353&entity_type=Shot
+- [ ] Use the step colors of the task for the tasks colors
+  - make a query of all the pipeline steps in shotgrid: sg.find("Step", ... fields=["color"])
+  - when doing the task query, get the step and get the color from the step list
+- [x] When I leave the web page open, in the morning the day and the board is not updated with the current day and date, what to do about this ?

 # features for the future
 - [ ] add the feature to schedule a shot from the on hold or omit: it should schedule it and ask for the new status to set